IgniteUI/indigo-design-docfx/en/components/grid-column-pinning.md

 ## Header Cell Feature

 To indicate a column as pinnable, use the `Column Pinning` override of the Grid Header Cell for that column in Sketch and change the default value from **Not Pinned** to **Pinned**.
-In Figma to do the same, you need to go to the Header Cell layers and select the `Column Pinning` layer and then from the property panel to set the `Feature` to **Pinned**.
+To achieve the same in Figma, you need to go to the Header cell, select the `Column Pinning` layer from the layers panel and then set the `Feature` property to **Pinned** on the properties panel.
 In Adobe XD, the `Column Pinning` layer uses the `Component States` paradigm to let you easily switch between states.
 This is what marks the column as pinnable as far as code generation is concerned.

 The Built-In Column Pinning can be used through the Grid's toolbar which by default contains a button (combined with a combo dropdown) that lets you configure the pin state of the columns for the whole grid.